AND MY BIGGEST PIECE OF ADVICE

 It's a day that you've dreamt you would spend crying happy tears and laughing till your sides ache.
 It's a day that you're told will be one of the happiest days of your entire life.
 It's the one day you want to go perfectly.
 You want it to be everything you've ever dreamed of.

-But it seems like as soon after comes the onslaught of opinions and questions from basically everyone you've ever known.
+But it seems like as soon after your engagement comes the onslaught of opinions and questions from basically everyone you've ever known.

-"You HAVE to do this at your wedding"
+- "You HAVE to do [insert thing you really don't want to do] at your wedding"

 "I wish we just did what we initially wanted and didn't get sucked into all of the bullshit."

-So my biggest piece of advice if you're planning your wedding: Stay true to you.
+So my biggest piece of advice if you're planning your wedding right now: Stay true to you.

 Before you start shopping for venues and vendors, before you start making your Pinterest board, stop and sit down with your partner and write these things down.
 Like physically write them on a piece of paper and look back at it often while you're planning.